mlgid-project/mlgidGUI/docs/WORKFLOW.md

 ![Project Manager and Image Viewer](./images/file-manager.png)

 The project widget shows all files and folders which are part of the project.
 There are three more tabs:
-One shows the current annotations ('Labeled ROIs'), the CIF files used for the simulated bragg peaks are shown in  ('CIF-Files')
+One shows the current annotations ('Labeled ROIs'), the CIF files used for the simulated Bragg peaks are shown in  ('CIF-Files')
 , whereas the result of the simulation is shown in ('CIF ROIs').

 ### Available input formats

+We added a CIF file, a GIWAXS image, and an HDF5 file in the `docs\example_files` folder to provide the user with examples.

 GIWAXS data can be imported from the following file types: